Skip to main content

 Placement

 When placing the order, we basically tell the supplier; "We are done building this order, having filled the cart with products and set the order type, so you can start working on it now."
-This step is less important for carry out orders, since it's shipped right after payment anyway, which in turn triggers invoices.
-This differs per front end.

-To place the order, call PlaceOrder:
+To place the order, call PlaceOrder.

 {